Two Stage Contextual Word Filtering for Context bias in Unified Streaming and Non-streaming Transducer: Abstract

 \section{Abstract}

-It is difficult for an end-to-end (E2E) ASR system to recognize words such as named entities appearing infrequently in the training data.
+It is difficult for an E2E ASR system to recognize words such as entities appearing infrequently in the training data.
 A widely used method to mitigate this issue is feeding contextual information into the acoustic model.
-A contextual word list is necessary, which lists all possible contextual word candidates.
-Previous works have proven that the size and quality of the list are crucial.
-A compact and accurate list can boost the performance significantly.
-In this paper, we propose an efficient approach to obtain a high quality contextual word list for a unified streaming and non-streaming based Conformer-Transducer (C-T) model.
-Specifically, we make use of the phone-level streaming output to first filter the predefined contextual word list.
-During the subsequent non-streaming inference, the words in the filtered list are regarded as contextual information fused into non-casual encoder and decoder to generate the final recognition results.
-Our approach can take advantage of streaming recognition hypothesis, improve the accuracy of the contextual ASR system and speed up the inference process as well.
-Experiments on two datasets demonstrates over 20\% relative character error rate reduction (CERR) comparing to the baseline system.
-Meanwile, the RTF of our system can be stabilized within 0.15 when the size of the contextual word list grows over 6,000.
+Previous works have proven that a compact and accurate contextual list can boost the performance significantly.
+In this paper, we propose an efficient approach to obtain a high quality contextual list for a unified streaming/non-streaming based E2E model.
+Specifically, we make use of the phone-level streaming output to first filter the predefined contextual word list then fuse it into non-casual encoder and decoder to generate the final recognition results.
+Our approach improve the accuracy of the contextual ASR system and speed up the inference process.
+Experiments on two datasets demonstrates over 20\% CER reduction comparing to the baseline system.
+Meanwhile, the RTF of our system can be stabilized within 0.15 when the size of the contextual word list grows over 6,000.